 “But Security is a Hassle!” you say.

 It can be, but Virtru isn’t.
-Virtru provides easy email encryption in your existing email provider, like Gmail or Yahoo, and can be installed in your browser, mobile device, or email application.
+Virtru provides easy email encryption in your existing email provider, like Gmail, and can be installed in your browser, mobile device, or email application.
 It gives you the power to choose if you want to encrypt an email simply by flipping a switch to send secure.

 And again, think of the alternative – isn’t a quick download worth your privacy and peace of mind?